 GAUSS's high resolution graphics gives you powerful ways to visually analyze your data and present your findings.
 A wide choice of graphing options are available to you, including 2D, 3D, surface, contour, polar and log graphs, as well as bar graphs, histograms, box graphs and more.
 Graphs can be placed in individual overlapping or tiled windows on a single page.
 You can export graphics files in a number of popular formats, including JPEG, SVG, PNG, PostScript and EPS formats, for use in page layout and presentation packages, and GAUSS includes support for a wide range of output devices.

 The Tools You Need

-GAUSS has over 400 highly-optimized mathematical functions built in, including LAPACK, EISPACK and BLAS routines, factorizations, decompositions, eigenvalues, distributions and equation solving functions, to provide you with all the tools you need to solve your most difficult problems.
+GAUSS has over 400 highly-optimized mathematical functions built in, including routines for matrix factorizations, decompositions, eigenvalues, distributions and equation solving functions, to provide you with all the tools you need to solve your most difficult problems.
 You can easily customize or add to the GAUSS function library, and optional modules provide access to many other specialized capabilities.

 The GAUSS Run-Time Module (GRTM) allows users to distribute GAUSS applications that they have written to people who do not have GAUSS.
 Developers distribute a compiled file to end users along with the GRTM.
 This is available with GAUSS at no extra charge.

-Other important features include: data import/export compatibility with spreadsheets, long period random number generators, built-in functions for efficiently handling sparse data, and a Foreign Language Interface for incorporating your favorite compiled C and FORTRAN programs directly into GAUSS programs.
+Other important features include: data import/export compatibility with spreadsheets, CSV files and many databases; multiple long period, modern random number generators; built-in functions for efficiently handling sparse data and multi-dimensional arrays; and a simple interface for incorporating your favorite compiled C, C++ and FORTRAN programs directly into GAUSS programs.